Japanese battleship Musashi: Loss at Sibuyan Sea

 An hour and a half later, another eight Helldivers from Intrepid attacked Musashi again.
-One bomb hit the upper deck and failed to detonate; another hit the port side of the deck and penetrated two decks before exploding above one of the engine rooms.
+One bomb hit the upper deck and failed to detonate; another hit the port side of the deck and penetrated two upper decks before exploding above one of the engine rooms.
 Fragments broke a steam pipe in the engine room and forced its abandonment, as well as that of the adjacent boiler room.
 Power was lost to the port inboard propeller shaft and the ship's speed dropped to 22 kn.
 Anti-aircraft fire shot down two Helldivers during this attack.
 Three minutes later, nine Avengers attacked from both sides of the ship, scoring three torpedo hits on the port side.
 One hit abreast Turret No. 1, the second flooded a hydraulic machinery room, forcing the main turrets to switch over to auxiliary hydraulic pumps, and the third flooded another engine room.
 More counterflooding reduced the list to one degree to port, but the amount of flooding reduced the ship's forward freeboard by 6 ft.
 During this attack, Musashi fired sanshikidan anti-aircraft shells from her main armament; one shell detonated in the middle gun of Turret No. 1, possibly because of a bomb fragment in the barrel, and wrecked the turret's elevating machinery.

 At 13:31, the ship was attacked by 29 aircraft from fleet carriers Essex and Lexington.
 Two Grumman F6F Hellcat fighters strafed the ship's deck and Helldivers scored four more bomb hits near her forward turrets.
 Musashi was hit by four more torpedoes, three of which were forward of Turret No. 1, causing extensive flooding.
 The ship was now listing one degree to starboard, and had taken on so much water that her bow was now down 13 ft and her speed had been reduced to 20 kn.
 Two hours later, nine Helldivers from Enterprise attacked with 1000 lb armour-piercing bombs, scoring four hits.
 The ship was hit by three more torpedoes, opening up her starboard bow and reducing her speed to 13 kn.
-At 15:25, Musashi was attacked by 37 aircraft from Intrepid, fleet carrier Franklin and light carrier Cabot.
+At 15:25, Musashi was attacked by 37 aircraft from Intrepid, the fleet carrier Franklin and the light carrier Cabot.
 The ship was hit by 13 bombs and 11 more torpedoes during this attack, for a loss of three Avengers and three Helldivers.
 Her speed was reduced to 6 kn, her main steering engine was temporarily knocked out and her rudder was briefly jammed 15 degrees to port.
 Counterflooding reduced her list to six degrees to port from its previous maximum of ten degrees.
 Musashi had been struck by an estimated total of 19 torpedoes and 17 bombs.